-Clergy on the Cursillo Secretariat
+Clergy on Cursillo Secretariat

-Local Secretariats require Clergy representation to provide advice and guidance on clerical matters of interest to the Secretariat and the wider Cursillo Community, spiritual direction, and vital input on all other issues.
+Local Secretariats require Clergy representation to provide advice and guidance on clerical matters of interest to the Secretariat and the wider Cursillo Community, spiritual direction and vital input on all other issues.

-Upon advisement from the local Secretariat, the Spiritual Director for a Secretariat is normally appointed from the Clergy by the Bishop for a specified term of office (usually two - three years).
+Upon advisement from the local Secretariat, the Spiritual Director for a Secretariat is normally appointed from the Clergy by the Diocesan Bishop for a specified term of office (usually two to three years).
 The Clergy on Secretariat need to attend meetings on a regular basis and their input is vital.
 Clergy on Secretariat must be Cursillistas.

-The Role and Function of Clergy with regard to Cursillo Weekends awareness of the ways in which they can live out their Christian lives.
+The Role and Function of Clergy with regard to Cursillo Weekends

+The Cursillo Weekend is a three-day live-in weekend.
+Preparation for a Weekend begins months in advance with team selection and training.
+All members of the team, including Clergy, are expected to attend the complete course, including training.
+The spirit of the Weekend focuses entirely on the teaching of Jesus Christ and is designed to help individuals come to a fresh awareness of the ways in which they can live out their Christian lives.
 During the weekend there will be worship and fellowship, as well as 15 talks given by Laity and Clergy, which are designed to help the individual become more fully alive in Christ.
 Five of these talks (three dealing with Grace, one on Faith and one on the Sacraments) are given by Clergy.